ashoksuravarapu31/Smart-food-waste-management-system/README.md

 EJS templating for the frontend

-Each donation is saved as a block ensuring traceability & trust.
+Each donation is saved as a block, ensuring traceability and trust.

-⭐ Features
+## ⭐ Features
-👨‍🍳 For Restaurants
+### 👨‍🍳 For Restaurants

 Register & login securely